 10 (tie).
 NASCAR: Stewart back on track after tragedy: Tony Stewart races today for first time since Aug.
 9 tragedy in which he struck and killed a sprint-car driver.
 Wonder if Stewart's legion of haters will break down and actually sort of almost be rooting for him?

 10 (tie).
 Tennis: U.S. Open at midway point: Been a few upsets as usual, but major tennis remains our most predctable sport.
 As long as Novak Djokovic, Roger Federer and Serena Williams are still alive in the U.S. Open, we have our eventual winners.

 Poll result: Herald has broad support in feud with FIU: The Miami Herald is declining to cover FIU football because the school denied a credential to its beat reporter.
 We asked who you side with and the Herald won with 81.6 percent.

-Click back often because we update and add to our latest blogposts a lot...
+Click back a lot because we update and add to our latest blogposts very often...